Board Governance Framework

 - Conflict of Interest Rules

-The CEO is responsible to have written Operational Policies.
+The CEO is responsible for developing and writing Operational Policies.
 Operational policies include risk, financial, HR, business continuity, granting, information/data and communications.
 Management will ensure the Board has annual oversight of Operational Policies to gain assurance that they a) meet legal requirements and best practices; b) are consistent with OTF’s mission, values and goals; and c) are being followed.
 On an annual basis Board Directors will have oversight into all operational policies.

 Number and Schedule of Meetings